darivanhatUW/IntroToProg-Python-Mod07/docs/index.md

    <tr><td>ZeroDivisionError</td><td>Raised when the second argument of a division or modulo operation is zero.</td></tr>
 </table>

 I hope that I was able to help you better understand the concepts of pickling, unpickling, and error exceptions through writing a script for the Rick and Morty show.
-Please feel visit the sites in the Reference section below for more indept information.
+Please feel visit the sites in the Reference section below for more indepth information.

 ___
 ### References